relaxdiego/relaxdiego.github.com/_posts/2016-06-10-writing-ansible-modules-with-tests.md

 ## Let's Write the Test First

-Next, while still in your **ansible repo**, create a unit test directory for your module:
+From your **ansible repo**, create a unit test directory for your module:

     $ mkdir -p test/units/modules/extras/cloud/somebodyscomputer